muhammadmueenarif/React-AI-Chatbot-with-Chatgpt-and-Gemini/readme.txt

 platform.openai.com/docs/guides/text-generation#quickstart.

 next we will connect open ai api key and chat with its bot. first install open ai. npm i openai.

+now we want to add loader to our website. goto https://css-loaders.com/dots/ and then select the loader that you want and integrate its css. you can do custom styling with loader.